shenwei356/taxonkit/doc/docs/usage.md

     {S}: subspecies
     {T}: strain

+When these's no nodes of rank "subspecies" nor "stain", you can switch -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
+This flag affects {t}, {S}, {T}.

 Output format can contains some escape charactors like "\t".

 This command appends reformated lineage to the input line.